Theodore Romzha: Episcopate

 These were difficult years for the Church in Subcarpathia as the region, having been a part of Czechoslovakia since 1920, was returned to Hungary in 1938 as the result of the First Vienna Award, then briefly occupied by Nazi Germany before the arrival of the Red Army, eventually becoming part of the Soviet Union.

 During these turbulent times, Theodore Romzha treated nationalities and languages as equal.
 To all his priests he spoke in their native language, and he used his name in the form of Tódor in Hungarian texts.

-On 24 September 1944, with the region was under Nazi occupation, at the young age of 33, Romzha was consecrated bishop and appointed apostolic administrator of the Eparchy of Munkács (now Mukacheve) in the cathedral of Ungvár by Bishop Miklós Dudás, O.S.B.M., in co-consecration by János Scheffler, Hungarian Greek Catholic bishop of Szatmár (today Satu Mare), and István Madarász, Hungarian Greek Catholic bishop of Kassa (today Košice).
+On 24 September 1944, with the region was under Nazi occupation, at the young age of 33, Romzha was consecrated bishop and appointed apostolic administrator of the Eparchy of Munkács (now Mukacheve) in the cathedral of Ungvár by Bishop Miklós Dudás, O.S.B.M., in co-consecration by János Scheffler, Hungarian Roman Catholic bishop of Szatmár (today Satu Mare), and István Madarász, Hungarian Roman Catholic bishop of Kassa (today Košice).
+He chose as his episcopal motto: “I love you, O Lord, my strength; you are my stronghold and my refuge!”, from Psalm 18.

 He immediately had to face the Soviet Red Army, which occupied the churches, assigned them to the Russian Orthodox Church, and arrested priests.
 Bishop Romzha refused to break with the Pope in front of General Petrov.

 He organized a celebration of the Feast of the Assumption with the participation of more than 80,000 pilgrims but this was not tolerated by the Communist officials who now began plotting to dispose of the young bishop.
 On 27 October 1947, on the way home from a parish visitation, Bishop Romzha's horse-drawn carriage was purposely rammed by a Soviet military truck and pushed off the side of the road.
 The soldiers, who were dressed as civilians, jumped from the truck and beat the bishop and his companions.

 Soon after the brutal assault began, a civilian truck came upon the scene and the assailants fled.
 Romzha and his companions were taken to Uzhhorod, where they were hospitalized.
 Romzha was making good progress when, late on the night of 31 October, the nuns who were nursing him were suddenly dismissed and a new nurse was assigned to him by the regime.
 A little after midnight Moscow Time, Romzha was found dead.
 The nurse had poisoned Romzha with an injection of curare provided by the head of NKVD Laboratory 12, Dr Grigory Mairanovsky.
 According to research in Soviet archives by Yevgenia Albats, the Bishop's murder was personally ordered by Nikita Khrushchev.

 On 4 November 1947, a large crowd attended Romzha's funeral, despite Soviet efforts to shut down and block public transportation.
 He was buried in the crypt of the Holy Cross Cathedral in Uzhhorod.
 The Ruthenian Catholic Church was relentlessly persecuted and in 1949, it was officially suppressed.
 All of its properties were allocated to the Russian Orthodox Church.